xircleag/layer-patch/js/README.md

 1. Layer Patch Operations Arrays
 2. An object to modify

+And perform those modifications.
+However, the following additional inputs make this utility a bit more practical:

+1. A type for the object (used to do lookups in the other config structures)
-3. An optional camelCase parameter to indicate whether properties such as sent_at should be transformed to sentAt
+4. An optional camelCase parameter to indicate whether properties such as sent_at should be transformed to sentAt
-4. An optional Hash mapping property names from the server property name "sent_at" to any property name in your client side schema "sent_time"
+5. An optional Hash mapping property names from the server property name "sent_at" to any property name in your client side schema "sent_time"
-5. An optional Hash mapping changes to properties to callbacks to handle side effects of any changes
+6. An optional Hash mapping changes to properties to callbacks to handle triggering events based on the changes.
-6. An optional Hash mapping of callbacks to prevent the requested changes as illegal changes.
+7. An optional Hash mapping of callbacks to validate the change before allowing it to procede.
-7. An optional callback for finding an object by ID (required for `{operation: "set", property: "fred", id: "layer:///messages/m1"}`
+8. An optional callback for finding an object by ID (required for `{operation: "set", property: "fred", id: "layer:///messages/m1"}`

 ## Examples

 ```
+/* The Property Name Map: Allows us to map a property name received
+ * in the operation to a different property name in our local object.
+ */
 var propertyNameMap = {
     Message: {
         sent_at: "sent_time"